 According to the Australian Network on Disability, there are over 4.4 million Australians with a disability.
 Of these, 2.1 million are of working age, and 1 in 3 people with a disability report that their customer needs are often unmet, including experiencing difficulty accessing buildings or public transport.

-People with disabilities usually face several challenges affecting their mobility.
-This is because sometimes certain infrastructure does not adequately address the unique needs of people with disability.
+People with disabilities can face several challenges affecting their mobility.
+This is because sometimes certain infrastructures do not adequately address the unique needs of people with disability.

 Even with the Disability Discrimination Act 1992 (Cth) (DDA), which makes it illegal to ‘discriminate against a person because of disability when providing goods, services or facilities, or access to public premises’, some business establishments are still unable to comply with such conditions.

 Now, if you’re one such business, it won’t be surprising if you get complaints from people with disability, their families, friends and other relations.
 Even if your oversight is unintentional, such complaints may cause you to lose customers and perhaps even lead to an anti-discrimination lawsuit.

 For people using wheelchairs, most of the challenges they face involve access to premises or facilities.
 To address such challenges, the Australian Human Rights Commission rolled out tips to help businesses reduce their likelihood of facing discrimination complaints by improving the accessibility of their premises.